Click here to donate to

 even change lives with his smile.

-Sammy-Joe has had surgery for a food peg as he has lost his ability to chew and swallow after regression.
+Sammy-Joe had surgery for a food peg as he lost his ability to chew and swallow after regression.

-We understand and know that his condition is progressive and at the moment we are dealing with our grief.
+We understand and know that his condition is progressive and we are dealing with our grief.

-Sammy-Joes trip to America has been postponed due to his recent condition and recent stay at the hospital.
+Sammy-Joe’s trip to America was postponed due to his condition and a stay in hospital, but we raised the

-He was going well up until now, but has now hit a stage of regression.
-He is losing his ability to speak which
+He was going well but hit a stage of regression.
+He lost his ability to speak which was extremely hard for

-Because his condition is so rare it is still unknown as to what to expect, but what we do know is that it is a
+Because his condition is so rare it is still unknown as to what to expect, but we do know that it is a life

-life threatening illness and DNA cannot repair itself.
-Cells die off and mutate due to the UV exposure, no
+threatening illness and DNA cannot repair itself.
+Cells die off and mutate due to the UV exposure, no matter

 So what ever happens it is irreversible and it is highly likely that it will progress, and will be a progressive